-Jabin T. Jacob, Assistant Director and Fellow, ICS
+Jabin T. Jacob, Honorary Fellow, ICS (Project Director)

-This project is intended to make an extensive database of all issues involving the India-China boundary dispute and eventually make the Institute of Chinese Studies (ICS) a key repository of data on all aspects of India-China relations in the long term.
-The first phase would be from 1914 to 1916 (the period with the most direct relevance to the current project; the second phase would look at the historical evolution of this issue from 1945 to 1954, coinciding with the period when the two nations evolved as modern independent states and the third phase would cover the period 1955 to 1964, encompassing the decline in the relationship from the bonhomie of 1954-55 up to the outbreak of the border conflict in 1962 and the end of the Nehruvian period.
+This project intended to make an extensive database of all issues involving the India-China boundary dispute and eventually make the Institute of Chinese Studies (ICS) a key repository of data on all aspects of India-China relations in the long term.
+The first phase was from 1914 to 1916 (the period with the most direct relevance to the current project; the second phase looked at the historical evolution of this issue from 1945 to 1954, coinciding with the period when the two nations evolved as modern independent states and the third phase covered the period 1955 to 1964, encompassing the decline in the relationship from the bonhomie of 1954-55 up to the outbreak of the border conflict in 1962 and the end of the Nehruvian period.

-Proposed Database: The attempt would be to compile a bibliography (as also copies) of all relevant materials, including books, articles, archival material available; all relevant doctoral theses produced/published in major Indian universities; material/copies from relevant state/district archives; and possible tie-ups with the archives of some leading newspapers of India.
-The plan also includes - over the longer period - collecting all relevant material available in Chinese lanuage, including in the archives of P. R. China, Taiwan and the U.K.
+About the Database: The attempt was to compile a bibliography (as also copies) of all relevant materials, including books, articles, archival material available; all relevant doctoral theses produced/published in major Indian universities; material/copies from relevant state/district archives; and possible tie-ups with the archives of some leading newspapers of India.
+The plan also includes - over the longer period - collecting all relevant material available in Chinese language, including in the archives of P. R. China, Taiwan and the U.K.

 Powered by Matrix Nodes